Thorkage/Radar-Pathfinder/README.md

 *Pathfinder* is presented in detail in the *Pathfinder_paper.pdf* (which is an internship report for my university) -- a more sophisticated publication is aimed for towards the end of 2025.
 To get started with using Pathfinder, have a look at the *running_Pathfinder.ipynb* notebook.
 All relevant information should be either there or in the pdf.
 If any questions arise: Let me know.

+### Running it on your own GPR or radar data
+Pathfinder can be run on any 2D array and has been tested on various snow-measuring systems!
+Have a look at the *make_RADAR.ipynb* notebook to learn how to convert your data into something that Pathfinder can read.

 ### Requirements

 *Pathfinder* is built with python v3.13.
 Additional packages are listed in requirements.yml and can be installed using e.g. conda with: